Fortress of War: Plot

 By the end of June 22, the Soviet defenders are divided into groups: one force under Fomin defending the Kholm Gate, a second force under Gavrilov defending the Eastern Redoubt, while Kizhevatov defends the 9th Frontier outpost, along with a group of civilians and Vainshtein holds on to the barracks of the 132nd NKVD Battalion.
 The next day, fighting continues for the fortress and Sasha makes it to the Kholm Gate.
 An I-16 Soviet fighter aircraft of the 123rd Fighter Aviation Regiment is shot down over the fortress and the pilot is rescued by Fomin's men.
 He reveals that the Red Army is retreating toward Minsk and Fomin realizes that the men must leave the fortress or die.

 On June 24, Sasha leaves the Kholm Gate to alert the other pockets about Fomin's plan for a breakout.
 While Sasha finds the 132nd has been overrun and Vainshtein dead, he manages to deliver the message to Kizhevatov and Gavrilov.
-That night, a breakout is attempted by all three remaining groups but is driven back by the Germans, suffering heavy losses.
-The next morning, realizing he can't properly defend them, Kizhevatov reluctantly orders the surviving civilians (including his own wife and daughter and also Sasha) to vacate the fortress during a cease-fire.
+That night, a breakout is attempted by all three remaining groups but is driven back by the Germans, suffering many losses.
+The next morning, realizing he can't properly defend them, Kizhevatov reluctantly orders the surviving civilians (including his wife and daughter and also Sasha) to vacate the fortress during a cease-fire.

 On June 26, the Germans drop a two-ton bomb on the fortress, causing massive damage.
 The Germans quickly move to eradicate the surviving pockets.
-The defenders at Kholm Gate are forced to surrender and Fomin is immediately executed by a German firing squad, as a Jew, a communist and a commissar.
+The defenders at Kholm Gate are forced to surrender and Fomin is immediately shot under the Commissar order by a German firing squad, as a Jew, a communist and a commissar.
 Gavrilov orders his remaining men to attempt to break out individually.
 Kizhevatov and his surviving men manage to regroup in the barracks; Sasha returns to meet them there.
 After ordering Sasha to take the regimental colors and remember the truth about the defenders, Kizhevatov takes a machine gun to cover his men while they attempt a breakout.
 The breakout fails and the remaining defenders, including Kizhevatov, are killed as Sasha manages to escape.
 Years later, an elderly Sasha pays tribute to memorial of Brest Fortress, accompanied by his grandson, to remember the good days and memories of the life before the Nazis took everything.